Lost on how to get your online directory business out of the depths of page 13 in search results?

 add product select listing

-Add a product & Select a listing that sells that product
+Add a product & select a listing that sells that product

 After the vendor submits a new product, the administrator should review and approve it.
 There is an option to Auto Approve to save time if needed.